 The word public in public health services means that they provide healthcare to all citizens through hospitals and health centres set up by the government.
 Moreover, the money/resources required to run these is obtained from the ‘public’ in the form of taxes.

 A public health service is a chain of health centres and hospitals run by the government.
 They are linked together so that they provide services in both rural and urban areas and provide services for routine and small illnesses and also provide specialized services.

 Village Level: At the village level there are health centres where there is usually a nurse and a village health worker.
-They are trained in common illnesses and work under the supervision of doctors at the Primary Health Centre.
+The nurse in rural areas is called ANM (Auxilliary Midwife Nurse) They are trained in common illnesses and work under the supervision of doctors at the Primary Health Centre.